Hawkins County License Hearing Guide

 What It Is

-The ALR hearing is a separate administrative proceeding, distinct from your criminal DUI case.
-Its sole purpose is to determine whether the Department of Safety has sufficient evidence to suspend your driver's license.
+The ALR hearing is a separate administrative proceeding from your criminal DUI case.
+Its sole purpose is to determine whether the Tennessee Department of Safety (DOS) has sufficient evidence to suspend your driver's license.

-• Separate from Criminal Court: The outcome of the ALR hearing does not directly impact your criminal DUI case, and vice versa.
-You can win your ALR hearing and still be convicted of DUI in criminal court (or vice versa).
+- Separate from Criminal Court: The outcome of the ALR hearing does not directly determine your guilt or innocence in the criminal DUI case.

-• Lower Burden of Proof Than Criminal Trial: The standard of proof in an ALR hearing is lower than in a criminal trial.
-The state only needs to show "preponderance of the evidence" (more likely than not) that you were driving under the influence, rather than "beyond a reasonable doubt."
+- Lower Burden of Proof than Criminal Trial: The burden of proof in an ALR hearing is lower than in a criminal trial.
+The DOS only needs to show that it is more likely than not that you were driving under the influence.

 How to Prepare